League-of-Foundry-Developers/foundry-vtt-dnd5e-types/README.md

 ## Objective

-Provide a third party typescript definition library which can be installed and used alongside [foundry-vtt-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-types) to bring typescript support to dnd5e related modules.
+Provide a third party typescript definition library for the [Foundry VTT D&D 5e System](https://gitlab.com/foundrynet/dnd5e) which can be installed and used alongside [foundry-vtt-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-types) to bring typescript support to dnd5e related modules.